A Guide To Royal Air Force Injury Compensation Claims ( RAF )

 All employers, including the Ministry Of Defence, have a legal duty to ensure that their employees have a safe and secure workplace.
 Personnel have the right to carry out their day-to-day duties in a safe way.
 It binds the MOD and Air Force to maintain equipment in the highest standard of repair.
 Employers should ensure that service personnel are always trained to carry out their duties in the safest possible way, manually handling equipment in the right way.
 To safely make a compensation claim, solicitors working on your behalf need to show that the Air Force was in some way negligent, and that this negligence was the cause of the persons’ accident and injury.
 If negligence can be proven, the claim will proceed in the same way as normal civil Air Force injury compensation claims.
 Below are some examples of RAF compensation scheme payouts and awards that you might be eligible to receive.

-Whilst AFCS claims will only take into account direct physical and emotional injuries, a civil claim will also include other things.
+Whilst Royal Air Force injury compensation claims through the AFCS will only take into account direct physical and emotional injuries, a civil claim will also include other things.
 Claims we can pursue through the civil courts will also be able to include current and future lost earnings, out of pocket expenses and any costs of medical treatments.
 These types of damages are referred to as special damages.

 An AFCS claim is a no-fault type of case.
 This means that you and your solicitor will not need to prove who or what caused your accident and injuries.
 Rather, it only needs to be shown that the accident and injuries happened during the course of your service and duties.
 As such, in more complex cases these types of claims may have a higher chance of being awarded than an equivalent civil claim.
 In civil claims, you will have a good chance if the Royal Air Force does acknowledge their responsibility.
 However, if they do not, or if they insist that in fact, you were at fault, then your claim may be less likely to succeed through the civil courts.

-As such, your solicitor will take you through the best way to make your claim.
+As such, your solicitor will take you through the best way to make your Royal Air Force injury compensation claims.
 There are several steps you can take before you contact your solicitor and in the early stages of a claim to make it more likely to be successful.

 The first steps you should take to make your claim as successful as possible is always to follow the correct reporting procedure for accidents and injuries.
 At the same time, you should also seek any medical attention needed to treat your injuries.
 As well as helping you to recover in the best possible way, recording your injury and seeking appropriate treatment, these records can later be drawn upon by your solicitor (and any medical experts cited) as supporting documentary evidence of your claim.